leighsmith/midisport-macos/README.md

 2. Double-Click the .pkg package, and follow the standard installation operation to install the plugin.
 When prompted for authorization to install the plugin, enter an administrator's password.
-The installer should place the plugin into `/Library/Audio/MIDI Drivers/MIDISPORT.plugin` and the firmware downloader into `/Library/StartupItems/MIDISPORTFirmwareDownloader/`.
+The installer should place the plugin into `/Library/Audio/MIDI Drivers/MIDISPORT.plugin` and the firmware downloader into `/usr/local/libexec/MIDISPORTFirmwareDownloader`, and a [launchd](https://www.launchd.info/) configuration file into `/Library/LaunchDaemons/`.

 3. You will need to reboot the operating system in order to launch the MIDISPORTFirmwareDownloader utility which will wait for MIDISPORT devices to be plugged